osmocom/osmo-pcap/README.md

 might be needed for auditing, resolving conflicts, post processing or debugging a distributed system.

-The system consists out of the *osmo-pcap-client* to cpature traffic at a host and *osmo-pcap-server* to receive the traffic, store and rotate the traffic at a centralized server.
+The system consists out of the *osmo-pcap-client* to capture traffic at a host and *osmo-pcap-server* to receive the traffic, store and rotate the traffic at a centralized server.
 There is a shell script to compress and expire old traces.